kief/infrastructure-as-code.com/_posts/2021-11-19-snowflakes-as-code.md

 ## Antipattern: Snowflakes as code

-Snowflakes as code is an antipattern where a separate instance of code is maintained for each environment, although the environments are intended to run the same or similar workloads.
+Snowflakes as code is an antipattern where a separate instance of infrastructure code is maintained for each environment, although the environments are intended to run the same or similar workloads.

 ![Multiple environments, each with its own set of code](/images/snowflakes-as-code.png)